Surya909/SkyScannerSampleProject/README.md

 How to Run Tests:

-From comnand line mvn clean test to run tests
+From command line 'mvn clean test'